farisachugthai/dynamic_ipython/docs/source/magics.rst

   In [4]: foo()
   foo() has now been changed!

-**tldr;** input ipython objects as arguments. it also takes the same input for cells as history does. but wait how does that work?
+**tldr;** input ipython objects as arguments.
+It also takes the same input for cells as history does.
+But wait how does that work?

 Fun fact about edit